Create New Columns Based on Operations¶

 ]

-that's a list of text strings that classify this category of people that meet this condition.
-In the example described above, I want to classify that group of people that spend a lot of money per person and are large groups as big spenders & large group
+There's a variable called choices that's a list of text strings that classify this category of people that meet this condition.
+In the example described above, I want to classify that group of people that spend a lot of money per person and are large groups as big spenders & large group.

 choices = ['big spenders & large group', 'big spenders & small group',